jinook0707/AHTE/README.md

  Requirements :
   * The current working directory should have 'results' directory, which has directories containing relevant extracted frames from session video MP4 file.
-  * This directory name has information segmented by underbar, '\_'.
+  This directory name has information segmented by underbar, '\_'.
   \[Group\]\_\[Individual-name\]\_\[Trial\#\]\_\[Stimulus\]\_\[Stim.numbering\] (e.g.: G2_Kobold_01_BBBA_1)

-  Template head image as named as with the group name and the individual's name. (e.g.: G2_Kobold_head.jpg)
+  * Template marmoset head image as named as with the group name and the individual's name. (e.g.: G2_Kobold_head.jpg)

  This script will search for directories containing extracted frame images and show the first frame of the first directory as it begins.